Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex

 Since the magnetic fields in the \Ma{1} simulations immediately become dominant, the spectral indices reach a rough constant at $t\simeq 2T$, while in the \Ma{3.2} simulations they reach a rough constant at $t\simeq 4T$ and in the \Ma{10} simulations this happens at $t\simeq 5T$.
+The \MsMa{0.2}{3.2} simulation experiences a brief peak in the spectral index around $t\simeq 1.5 T$ while the flow is still in transition.
+This is also reflected in the large uncertainty of the spectral index during that time, e.g., the index of the kinetic energy spectrum varies between $-1$ and $-2.25$ by choosing slightly different fitting ranges (as indicated by the shaded blue bands in Fig.~\ref{fig:slopes_over_time}).
 Note that in the \Ma{10} case, the magnetic spectrum flattens and the spectral index reaches a roughly constant value much sooner than in the other two cases, at $t\simeq 2T$ when the kinetic energy still dominates.
 Later on in the \Ma{10} simulations, the kinetic spectral index becomes comparable to the magnetic spectral index.
 For the high initial magnetic field simulations, the spectral index levels out at about $\alpha \simeq -5/3$ while the initially kinetically dominated simulations level out at $\alpha \simeq -4/3$.